All Episodes

 And they are in a panic.

-This is the what is ever since 2008, the Republican established well, before that, actually, but I mean in the in this modern incarnation, since 2008, the Republican establishment has had as its primary objective to rid the party of the uh dominant influence of social conservatives.
+This is the ever since 2008, the Republican establishment, well, before that, actually, but I mean, in this modern incarnation, since 2008, the Republican establishment has had as its primary objective to rid the party of the dominant influence of social conservatives.

 Look at what's happened.

-The base of the party is basically telling the establishment uh, sorry, we don't hear you.
+The base of the party is basically telling the establishment, sorry, we don't hear you.

 If Romney cannot win Michigan, we need a new candidate, said the unnamed Republican senator who hadn't endorsed anybody, who requested anonymity.